exercism/cpp-test-runner/README.md

 On the C++ track we use CMake for building the exercises and [Catch][catch-lib] as its test framework.

-Catch can report the tests results in [JUnit][junit] formatted xml when enabled, we do so during the config step in `run.sh` by settings the variable `OUTPUT_JUNIT_REPORT`, when this is done a file `output.xml` is generated during build time.
+Catch can report the tests results in [JUnit][junit] formatted xml when enabled, we do so during the config step in `run.sh` by running the built executable with certain flags, when this is done a file `output.xml` is generated during build time.

 This file is parsed with Python and the [junitparser][junitparser-lib] library in the `process.py` script that outputs a `results.json` file that respects the test runners specifications.